Straight edge: Ideology

 Its philosophy in the early stages of straight edge was to rebel through self-control.
 With the ability to control one's actions, a straight edge participant would be better suited to stand against the mainstream.
 The first wave of straight edge did not impose rules on others, and participants chose to follow the ways of self-control.
 With the second wave of straight edge, these rules were used to control others.
 Additionally, the second wave experienced a change in music style.
 Where the first wave was influenced by hardcore punk, the second wave brought in aspects of heavy metal music that pushed for power and control over others.
 The slowing down of the music reflected the focus of individuals in their journey to self-control.

 Hate Edge

 Hate Edge (also known as NS or National Socialist Straight Edge) is a neo-Nazi offshoot of the straight edge movement.
-Prominent Hate Edge groups include NS/WP and Sober and Angry Youth; both groups are responsible for attacks on, and murders of, drug dealers.
+Prominent Hate Edge groups include NS/WP and Sober and Angry Youth; both groups are responsible for attacks on, and murders of, leftists and ethnic minorities such as Roma.